zold-io/blog.zold.io/_posts/2019/03/2019-03-30-keygap-is-lost.md

 [Keygap]({% post_url 2018/07/2018-07-18-keygap %}),
-as you know, is a small piece of text extracted from your private RSA key in order to prevent your money loss in case of our database is corrupted.
+as you know, is a small piece of text extracted from your private RSA key in order to prevent your money loss in case of our database is stolen.
 You get the Keygap when you register your account with [WTS](https://wts.zold.io) or any other client of the WTS, like a mobile wallet.
 What if you lose it?
 Can you restore the access to your wallet somehow?
 Not really.